jaeksoft/opensearchserver/src/doc/en/documentation/api%7Capplication_programming_interface%7C4/api_v2/more-like-this%7CMore_like_this_request/list%7Cget_the_list_of_the_more-like-this_templates%7C1.md

 - Accept: ```application/xml```

 ### Success response
-The field list is returned either in JSON or in XML format.
+The field list is returned either in JSON format or in XML format.

 **HTTP code:**
 200